How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 Qureco Screen Recorder

 To run the workflow above, you need something that bridges recording, AI minutes, and Notion.
-Qureco Screen Recorder is built for exactly this path on Mac.
+Qureco is built for exactly this path on Mac.

-• AI minutes auto-generated: Generate minutes from recordings, customize templates
+• AI minutes auto-generated: generate from recordings with customizable templates

-• Risk-free trial: Free tier has unlimited recording time and no watermark.
-Pro plan ($9/month launch price) starts with a free first month, no credit card required
+• Risk-free trial: free tier covers unlimited recording with no watermark; Pro ($9/month launch price) starts with a free first month, no card on file

 For a department head who wants to start a meeting library without waiting for company-wide rollout, this is the lowest-friction option to get moving.